DCHuber/IoT/btle/readme.md

 To install the current released version, on most Debian-based systems:

-    $ sudo apt-get install python-pip libglib2.0-dev
-    $ sudo pip install bluepy

-For Python 3, you may need to use `pip3`:
+For Python 3, which I assume you are using in my examples, you may need to use `pip3`:

     $ sudo apt-get install python3-pip libglib2.0-dev
     $ sudo pip3 install bluepy